ionic-team/stencil-site/src/docs/components/properties.md

     @Prop() name: string;

     render() {
-        // Within the a component's class, its props are
+        // Within the component's class, its props are
         // accessed via `this`.
 This allows us to render
         // the value passed to `todo-list`
         return <div>To-Do List Name: {this.name}</div>